edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 ## Specification

-`CLPR` will be incrementally extended per type of `CLPR Endpoint` and application use case.
+`CLPR` will be incrementally extended per type of `CLPR Endpoint` and `CLPR Application` use case.
 What follows here is a specification for:

 1. The abstract description of the `CLPR Connector Protocol`
 2. The abstract description of the `CLPR Application Protocol`